Caring for kids

 Can’t my baby get vitamin K from my breast milk?

-Breast milk contains very low amounts of vitamin K, so babies who only breastfeed will not get enough.
-Even formula-fed babies have very low levels of vitamin K for several days.
+Breast milk contains very low amounts of vitamin K, so babies who only breastfeed will not get enough vitamin K. Even formula-fed babies have very low levels of vitamin K for several days.

 What about the injection pain?
 My baby is so little!